RISHAD-prog/ReactJS/README.md

 ***
 Feature List Chef Recipe:
-I use React router and react boostrap.
-In this webpage user can:
+*I use React router and react boostrap.
 * This website will show some indian chefs and their cuisine
 * Six chef details available on home page
 * view the details of the a chef